 If you need to reach a younger audience, you should not ignore the marketing capabilities available through Snaptchat.
-If your target audience uses the platform, snapchat influencer marketing may be an effective way to market your brand.
+If your target audience uses the platform, Snapchat influencer marketing may be an effective way to market your brand.

 Red Bull is an example of a brand that has used influencer marketing on Snapchat to the fullest.
-It has actually given access of its Snapchat account to Mark McMorris, Canadian snowboarder and X Games champion.
+It has actually given access to its Snapchat account to Mark McMorris, Canadian snowboarder and X Games champion.
 Since the core values of Red Bull are supporting an extreme lifestyle, the partnership with McMorris was in alignment with its values and brand goals.

-Similarly, Cody Johns takes over the Snapchat account of Coca Cola whenever the beverage giant sponsors events like Nascar races.
+Similarly, Cody Johns takes over the Snapchat account of Coca-Cola whenever the beverage giant sponsors events like Nascar races.

 — Coca-Cola Racing (@CocaColaRacing) November 8, 2015

 Many fashion brands are using Snapchat’s influencer marketing to create awareness about their brands since their target audience uses Snapchat.
 Many leverage Snapchat by offering a behind the scenes glimpse as celebrities and models prepare for major events such as fashion shows, award shows, and galas.